Junior Kabananga

-Junior Kabananga Kalonji (born 4 April 1989) is a Congolese professional footballer who plays as a striker for Maktaaral and the DR Congo national team.
+Junior Kabananga Kalonji (born 4 April 1989) is a Congolese former professional footballer who played as a striker.
+He was a member of DR Congo national team.

 Club career

 Born in Kinshasa, Kabananga began his early career with FC MK Etanchéité.

 Anderlecht

 He made his senior debut for Belgian club Anderlecht in the 2010–11 season, although Anderlecht later admitted negligence when transferring the player from Democratic Republic of the Congo after a forged document was used.

 Loans to Beerschot and Roeselare

 He moved on loan to Germinal Beerschot in January 2011, and also spent the 2012–13 season on loan at Roeselare.

 Cercle Brugge

 He signed a permanent two-year contract with Cercle Brugge in July 2013.

 Astana

 In June 2015 he signed a two-and-a-half-year contract with Kazakhstan Premier League side FC Astana.
 In June 2016 he returned from the loan.
 On 27 July 2017, Kabananga signed a new two-year contract with Astana.